elan17/Crypt-Connection/README.md

 Library that handles server-client socket encrypted connections

-Of course, this is a testing project.
+This is a testing project.
 It exists an SSL implementation in python library